A man sleeps and rests his voice to prevent vocal hoarseness

 Why is sleep important?

-Adults need 7 to 9 hours of sleep a night, but only about a third of us get the sleep we need.
+Adults need an average of 7-to-9 hours of sleep a night, but only about a third of adults in the U.S. get the sleep they need.
 Like the rest of your body, your voice needs rest.
 Sleep is involved in repairing your body.
-Not only is it involved in healing your heart and blood vessels and helping your immune system fight foreign bodies, it also releases a hormone that boosts muscle mass and repairs cells.
+Not only can it help your heart, blood vessels, and immune system, but it also releases a hormone that boosts muscle mass and repairs cells.

 What if I don’t sleep enough?

-A lack of sleep can affect your voice in a number of ways.
-If you are exhausted you won’t have the energy to breathe properly while using your voice without straining it, which can cause vocal fatigue, CEENTA Voice & Swallowing Specialist Lori Ellen Sutton, MA, CCC-SLP, said.
-Also, you won’t have the energy to think about how you’re using your voice or take care of it during the day.
-Finally, tired people tend to drink more caffeine, which can dehydrate you and cause mucus buildup on the vocal folds.
+A lack of sleep can affect your voice in many ways.
+Exhaustion can make it harder to breathe properly while using your voice without straining it, which can cause vocal fatigue.
+It can also be taxing to think about how you’re using your voice or how to take care of it during the day.
+Finally, being tired can make you more likely to look for caffeine sources like coffee, which can dehydrate your throat and cause mucus to build up on the vocal folds.

 It’s important to remember that raspy voices are not natural.
 If your voice is regularly hoarse, it is a sign that your vocal cords are being overworked.